-- Land Use.
+Land Use.
 There are three major categories of agricultural land.
-They are irrigated crop, dry crop, and range land.
+They are irrigated crops, dry crops, and rangeland.
 Any, or all three, may be found in any given parcel of land.
 To properly value each agricultural parcel, these categories must be correctly identified and located.
 This is accomplished through the use of various materials, including aerial photography.
 All non-producing land (i.e. farmsteads).

-- Productivity.
-The following three categories of agricultural land are used in identifying productivity, is valued at full value.
+Productivity.
+The following three categories of agricultural land are used in identifying productivity, are valued at full value.

 Irrigated Crop Land